 - Triclosan – Helps kills bacteria.
 Some studies have linked it to unusual hormone activity.
 One study suggests it could be messing with our microbiomes and day-to-day operations of our genes.

 - Fragrance – Almost every scented product has “fragrance” among its ingredients.
-Due to an FDA loophole, manufacturers are not required to disclose what that "fragrance" is.
-It is impossible to know just what chemicals are in there.
+And while every single ingredient you’ll find in our products have been tested for toxicity and safety, due to an FDA loophole, manufacturers are not required to disclose what that "fragrance" is.
+This means it can be next to impossible to know if and what chemicals are in there.

 So, even the evidence is inconclusive, the existence of some evidence is enough for me.
 Like they say, where there is smoke there is usually fire.